• Skip to primary navigation

 • Knife - Used to mince garlic and chop dried shrimp into small pieces.
 Use kitchen shears or a mini food chopper for quick prepping.

-• Cutting Board – Used as a safe surface to chop garlic, shrimp, and other ingredients.
-A plate or clean countertop can work in a pinch—just be cautious with slipping.
+• Cutting Board - Used as a safe surface to chop garlic, shrimp, and other ingredients.
+A plate or clean countertop can work in a pinch, just be cautious with slipping.

-• Strainer or Fine Mesh Sieve – Used to strain the djon djon mushroom stock after boiling to remove the mushroom solids.
-Use a cheesecloth, clean dish towel, or even a coffee filter placed over a bowl.
+• Strainer or Fine Mesh Sieve - Used to strain the djon djon mushroom stock after boiling to remove the mushroom solids.
+Use a cheesecloth, a clean dish towel, or even a coffee filter placed over a bowl.

 • Tight-Fitting Lid - Used to cover the pot during simmering so the rice steams properly and absorbs all the flavorful liquid.
 Cover with foil, tightly crimped around the edges if a matching lid isn't available.